Suspect in California officer’s killing accused of battery

 “We understand that domestic violence calls — well, any call for that matter — can turn south really quick, can be really bad really quick,” said new Officer Thom Panen.
 “You can’t really train for every eventuality.
 You just have to keep your head on a swivel and make decisions as they come.”

-O’Sullivan graduated from the police academy in December and was working with a training officer when she was killed.
+O’Sullivan graduated from the police academy in December.
 She was expected to be on her own in a couple of weeks.

 Defense attorney and former prosecutor William Portanova, who is not associated with the case, said simple battery “means a slap or a push or a shove, but there’s no bruises or stitches or bleeding and nothing is broken.”